gavi25/Car-Sales-Dashboard/README.md

 ---

-Thank you for using the Car Sales Dashboard!
+Thank you for using the Car Sales Dashboard !
 I hope this tool provides valuable insights into your sales data.